 9. Dissolved: A company is said to have dissolved when it has officially and formally closed its business.
 Here, in this case, no debt is present, and the assets and liabilities of the company can be settled within 12 months and the company is not defunct.
 The name of the company is then removed from the Registrar of Companies.

 There are 9,438 Dissolved companies in India.

 10. Under Liquidation: A company that is in the process of closing its operations.
 Here the assets of the company are put up for sale for paying back to the creditors.
 It is either a compulsive closure by the Registrar Of Companies or a voluntary step taken when the company is unable to pay its due.

 Presently 6,194 companies have their Company Status as Under Liquidation in India.

-11. Liquidated: A company is said to be liquidated when all its assets are liquidated and it is closed or unregistered in Registrar of Companies.
-It is a formal insolvency procedure where assets are sold to repay its creditors.
+11. Liquidated: A company is said to be liquidated when all its assets are liquidated and it is closed or unregistered by the Registrar of Companies.
+It is a formal insolvency procedure where assets are sold to repay creditors.
 There are two ways it is liquidated, one where it is compulsory liquidation by RoC and the other is voluntary liquidation.